13: Vacuity

 This snow was more like drab, gray sludge, though.

-(N wondered if he’d ever know what it smelled like to a worker.
+(N wondered if he’d ever know what oil and exhaust smelled like to a worker.
 He doubted worker drones thought their own oil smelled so enticing.
 So did disassembly drones also smell different to them?
 But a part of him knew the answer: They smelled like death.)

 Shaking his head, N focused optics ahead.
-Right now, he had to cycle exhaust; he was well past mild heat.
-He’d push the edge of moderate overheat by the end of this mission for sure.
-Flying out to the objective and back would be two hours in the air.
-Hm...
-Was it a mission, if I don’t murder anyone?
+Right now, he needed to cycle intake and exhaust; he was well past the warm & clear.
+He’d push past brazen thirst by the end of this mission for sure.
+Flying out to the objective and back would be two hours in the air total.
+Hm… Was it a mission, if I don’t murder anyone?
 Or just an errand?

 Worker drones didn’t have half the senses of disassembly drones.
 But they could still feel when a hungry predator was nearby.